twanlass/twanlass.github.io/principles.md

 These are a set of foundational principles and mental models I'm finding repeatedly useful in my life.

 This list is just for me, though I encourage you to think about and document your own.
 I may or may not write more about each specific one.
-Last updated **July 1st, 2021**.
+Last updated **August 12th, 2021**.

 ---